Walking—it’s a simple yet highly effective way to improve your fitness, shed some pounds, and boost your endurance.

 Walk The Dog

-Use A Pedometer
+Use a Pedometer for Tracking

 Your Walking Technique

-Here are a few things to keep in mind:
+Here are some key tips to keep in mind:

 Getting Started With 10000 Steps A Day